iancmcc/ouimeaux/README.rst

 -------------------------------
 - Used new method of obtaining local IP for discovery that is less likely to return loopback
-- Exit with failure and instructions on solution if loopback IP is used
+- Exit with failure and instructions for solution if loopback IP is used
 - Updated installation docs to include python-dev and pip instructions (patch by fnaard)
 - Fixed README inclusion bug that occasionally broke installation via pip.